greenrick/adb-get-started/blocks/provision-database/adb-provision-console.md

 In just a few minutes, Autonomous Database lets you deploy a complete data warehousing platform that can scale to your requirements.
 And, you can use its Database Tools to easily populate that warehouse from the data lake.

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud Interface.
+This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud Infrastructure.
 In this lab, you provision a new ADW instance.

 Estimated Time: 5 minutes